FACTBOX-Reactions to Donald Trump testing positive for COVID-19 | Politics

 "The positive test is yet another reminder that the coronavirus continues to spread, even as Trump has tried desperately to suggest it no longer poses a danger.
 Since it emerged earlier this year, Trump, the White House and his campaign have played down the threat and refused to abide by basic public health guidelines - including those issued by his own administration - such as wearing masks in public and practicing social distancing."
 WORLD HEALTH ORGANIZATION CHIEF TEDROS ADHANOM GHEBREYESUS

 "My best wishes to President @realDonaldTrump and @FLOTUS for a full and speedy recovery."
-NATO SECRETARY GENERAL JENS STOLTENBERG

-"My best wishes to @realDonaldTrump and @FLOTUS.
-I hope they both have a speedy recovery from COVID-19."
-EUROPEAN COUNCIL PRESIDENT CHARLES MICHEL
+FORMER ITALIAN PM SILVIO BERLUSCONI WHO CAUGHT COVID-19

-"Wishing @realDonaldTrump and @FLOTUS a speedy recovery.
-COVID-19 is a battle we all continue to fight.
-Everyday.
-No matter where we live."
-BRITISH PRIME MINISTER BORIS JOHNSON, WHO HIMSELF TESTED POSITIVE FOR COVID-19 IN MARCH
+"I want to pass on my best wishes to President Trump, his wife and staff, and all the victims of COVID-19.
+I know this disease from personal experience.
+It can be treacherous, but it can be overcome if you are correct and courageous."
+BRITISH PRIME MINISTER BORIS JOHNSON, WHO TESTED POSITIVE FOR COVID-19 IN MARCH

 "Like millions of Israelis, Sara and I are thinking of President Donald Trump and First Lady Melania Trump and wish our friends a full and speedy recovery."
 TURKISH PRESIDENT RECEP TAYYIP ERDOGAN